h2non/pook/README.rst

 -  Network delay simulation (only available for ``aiohttp``).
 -  Pluggable and hackable API.
 -  Customizable HTTP traffic mock interceptor engine.
+-  Supports third-party mocking engines, such as `mocket`_.
 -  Fits good for painless test doubles.
 -  Does not support WebSocket traffic mocking.
 -  Works with Python +2.7 and +3.0 (including PyPy).